Abandoned & Little-Known Airfields:

 with a parallel taxiway on the northwest side leading to a ramp at the west side of the field with a few small buildings.

-and not a trace appears to remain of the former airfield.
+and not a trace appeared to remain of the airport.

 ____________________________________________________